Phase Entrainment by Periodic Stimuli In Silico: A Quantitative Study: Materials and Methods

 \subsubsection{Parameterising for Alpha Rhythm}

 As mentioned in Section~\ref{sec:211}, the inter-module connectivity parameters are a part of our simulation methods as we did not find any physiological reference for these in existing literature.
 We set the inter-module parameters heuristically such that the response of each output population viz.\ TCR, Py4 and Py6 have peak power within the alpha frequency band.
 In addition, the afferent connection weights from Asy4 and Asy6 are reduced from their base values given in Table~\ref{tab:model_params}.
-Further, intra-LGN connections are adjusted along the lines in~\cite{bhattacharya2016causal} that are shown as conducive to generating alpha rhythms in the LGN i.e.\ decreasing (increasing) the inhibitory connection weight from IN (TRN) to TCR.
 The parameters specific to this alpha rhythmic state of the model are mentioned in Table~\ref{tab:intermod_conn_params_noise}.
-This exercise of finding the peak alpha frequency for each of the three model response may be thought to be equivalent to finding the IAF in~\cite{notbohm2016modification} prior to studying phase synchrony in SSVEP.
-In Section~\ref{sec:31}, we demonstrate the alpha rhythmic response of the network in this `deactivated' cortical state with reduced inter-module afferent and efferent connections.
+This exercise of finding the peak alpha frequency for each of the three model responses may be thought to be equivalent to finding the IAF in~\cite{notbohm2016modification} prior to studying phase synchrony in SSVEP.